Turning Sugarcane Waste into Plates | Investment & Return

 Sugarcane is a versatile and sustainable crop primarily known for its role in sugar production.
 However, the potential of sugarcane extends beyond sweeteners, as it can be used to create eco-friendly products like plates.
-In this article, we'll delve into making plates from sugarcane waste and explore the investment required and potential returns for this environmentally conscious venture.
+In this article, we'll delve into sugarcane bagasse plates manufacturing process and explore the investment required and potential returns for this environmentally conscious venture.

 1. Collection of Bagasse: Bagasse is the fibrous residue left after sugarcane is crushed to extract the juice.
 This waste material is collected from sugar mills.